learn-co-students/javascript-logging-lab-bootcamp-prep-000/README.md

 console.error("HALP!")
 ```

 Because it seems sufficiently dire.
+Remember to save your file.

 Anyway, let's run the tests again.
 In the Learn IDE's terminal, run